West Bengal Board Class 11 Chemistry Question Paper

 Option a – Zone melting

-Which one of the following is known as a solution?
+Which of the following is considered a solution?

 (d) A suspension